 Can I trade my boat Online?

 You can search for a trader in your locality.
 But many online platforms also perform reliable dealership jobs.
-Just tell them your boat type, and they will find a suitable deal for you.
+Tell them your boat type, and they will find a suitable deal for you.
 It makes it more convenient for both the seller and new buyers.

 Can I trade for a Different Vessel Type?

-It depends on the dealer, whether they can get you a different type of vessel.
-However, if you share your needs and preferences, you will most likely get your preferred boat.
+It depends on whether the dealer can get you a different type of vessel.
+However, you will most likely get your preferred boat if you share your needs and preferences.